 9. And what about animal testing?

 The Ethical Consumer Magazine has provided a guide which includes a rating for animal testing in suncreams.
-Odylique, Badger, Green People, Neals Yard, Pure Nuff Stuff, Lush, and Aesop all get the best rating whereas traditional chemical brands including Piz Buin, Boots, Superdrug, Garnier and Loreal all got the worst rating.
+Odylique, Badger, Green People, Neals Yard, Pure Nuff Stuff and Aesop all get the best rating whereas traditional chemical brands including Piz Buin, Boots, Superdrug, Garnier and Loreal all got the worst rating.
 There were a number of reasons for the rating which including the fact the parent company sell their products in China which exposures them to animal testing, or that suppliers of the raw ingredients for the products are associated with animal testing.

 We have sample sachets of suncreams so call in to pick one up so you can take them home to try.
-You can also view our range online.

 Find us at 19 Bramhall Lane South, Bramhall SK7 1AL